Align your subject to one of the sections where the lines intersect, and you have a well-composed frame.

 8. How to Interact With the Environment

 In most cases, people use each location for specific purposes.
-For instance, forced perspective photographers often look for flat surfaces for big/small illusions.
-Or they employ streets and sidewalks to create an illusion of depth or height.
+Forced perspective photographers often look for flat surfaces for big/small illusions.
+Or they use streets and sidewalks to create an illusion of depth or height.

 As for buildings (e.g., the Leaning Tower of Pisa), pretending to hold or carry them is a common trick.

-9. Try Different Props to Add to Your Photos
+9. Try Different Props to Add Character to Your Photos

-Props are just as crucial as the location when it comes to turning your ideas into reality.
-You can use pretty much anything from toys to real objects for forced perspective photography.
-What truly matters is how you use them.
+Props are crucial when it comes to turning your ideas into reality.
+You can use pretty much anything from toys to real objects.

 Of course, toys aren’t the only props you can use.
-You can also find ways to incorporate real objects such as benches, lamp posts, and fire hydrants as your for your illusion.
+You can also find ways to incorporate real objects.
+Try benches, lamp posts, and fire hydrants to add to your illusion.

 There are plenty of ways to interact with them as well.
-You can hold on to them, lean on them, or even place them strategically in the background.
+You can hold on to them, lean on them, or place them in the background.